‘DEFAMATORY’: Conservative Demands Swing-State Newspaper Retract ‘Hate Group’ Smear

 “I did,” Obledo replied.
 “They ought to go back to Europe.”

-“The AJC has openly promoted open borders and helped this far-left, anti-borders group with fundraising,” King told The Daily Signal.
+“The AJC has promoted open borders and helped this far-left, anti-borders group with fundraising,” King told The Daily Signal.
 “Just because MALDEF founder Mario Obledo called for Americans who didn’t agree with his plan for California and saying those who didn’t ‘ought to go back to Europe’ didn’t stop AJC from serving as ‘dinner chair’ for a MALDEF funder gala here.”… please read the entire article here.